ying-teaching/python/install-vscode.md

 ## Setup Python for VS Code

 VS Code has powerful support for Python programming.
 You need to install the [Microsoftw Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) and optionally configure it to fit your needs.
 The [Python in Visual Studio Code](https://code.visualstudio.com/docs/languages/python) document has the setup and basic use information.
-You should read the [Python Tutorial](https://code.visualstudio.com/docs/python/python-tutorial) that has more information about working with Python in VS Code.
+You should read the tutorial, and the editing code sections in [Getting Started with Python in VS Code](https://code.visualstudio.com/docs/python/python-tutorial).

 To see an installation/setup demo, you can watch one of the following videos: